-- (1) The BSCR referred to in regulation 23(4)(a) is the sum of- - (a) the capital requirement for market risk determined under regulation 29 (market risk capital requirement); - (b) the capital requirement for counterparty default risk determined under regulation 38 (counterparty default risk capital requirement); - (c) the capital requirement for underwriting risk determined under regulation 39 (underwriting risk capital requirement); - (d) the capital requirement for NSLT health risk determined under regulation 58 (NSLT health risk capital requirement); - (e) the capital requirement for intangible asset risk determined under regulation 28 (intangible asset risk capital requirement); and - (f) a diversification adjustment determined in accordance with paragraphs 1 and 2 of Schedule 2 (diversification adjustment and correlation matrices). - (2) The capital requirements determined under sub-paragraphs (1)(a) to (1)(e) must be positive and the diversification adjustment under sub-paragraph (1)(f) must be negative.
+- (1) The BSCR referred to in regulation 23(4)(a) is the sum of, - - (a) the capital requirement for market risk determined under regulation 29; - (b) the capital requirement for counterparty default risk determined under regulation 38; - (c) the capital requirement for underwriting risk determined under regulation 39; - (d) the capital requirement for NSLT health risk determined under regulation 58; - (e) the capital requirement for intangible asset risk determined under regulation 28; and

-- (3) If an insurer transfers its risks using a risk mitigation technique that meets the requirements of regulation 65, and if the arrangement provides the insurer with protection against the risks specified in paragraphs (1)(a) to (1)(e), the insurer may allow for the risk-mitigating effect of the technique when determining its capital requirements, in a manner that, without double-counting, captures the economic effect of the protections provided. - (4) Where an insurer allows for the use of a risk mitigation technique under paragraph (3), it must assess whether the risk exposure corresponds completely to the risks underlying the exposure to determine whether there is any material basis risk. - (5) If an insurer determines that a particular risk mitigation technique exhibits material basis risk, it may still allow for the technique when determining its capital requirements, provided that 25% of the difference between the following is added to the relevant capital requirement- - (a) the hypothetical capital requirement for the relevant risk, determined using the standard formula but assuming the risk mitigation technique isn't used; and - (b) the capital requirement for the relevant risk.
+- (f) a diversification adjustment determined in accordance with paragraphs (1) and (2) of Schedule 1, which has effect. - (2) The capital requirements determined under sub-paragraphs (1)(a) to (1)(e) must be positive and the diversification adjustment under sub-paragraph (1)(f) must be negative. - (3) If an insurer transfers its risks using a risk mitigation technique that meets the requirements of regulation 65, and if the arrangement provides the insurer with protection against the risks specified in paragraphs (1)(a) to(1)(e), the insurer may allow for the risk-mitigating effect of the technique when determining its capital requirements, in a manner that, without double-counting, captures the economic effect of the protections provided. - (4) Where an insurer allows for the use of a risk mitigation technique under paragraph (3), it must assess whether the risk exposure corresponds completely to the risks underlying the exposure to determine whether there is any material basis risk. - (5) If an insurer determines that a particular risk mitigation technique exhibits material basis risk, it may still allow for the technique when determining its capital requirements, provided that 25% of the difference between the following is added to the relevant capital requirement, - (a) the hypothetical capital requirement for the relevant risk, determined using the standard formula but assuming the risk mitigation technique isn't used; and - (b) the capital requirement for the relevant risk.